rahulgopinath/rahulgopinath.github.io/index.md

 and our results so far support the skeptical side of it: the estimators available today are not dependable enough to carry a confidence claim on their own.
-I would rather establish that clearly than overstate what the methods can do.
+Establishing that clearly is more useful to a practitioner than another proposed metric with an untested claim attached.
-Closing that gap — knowing when a campaign has genuinely saturated, and with what error bars — is the aim of this thread.
+This question: whether any estimator can tell us when a campaign has genuinely saturated, and with what confidence, remains open, and has been one of my focus areas.

 <h3>Trusting the measurement</h3>

 Any claim about residual risk rests on a measurement of test quality, so the measurement has to be sound.
+Checking whether the field's accepted measures survive examination has been a consistent thread in my work, and the answer has often been that they do not.
-Mutation analysis — seeding artificial faults and counting how many the tests detect — is the best instrument we have, and my Ph.D. was devoted to making it usable on real systems.
+Mutation analysis, which works by seeding artificial faults and counting how many the tests detect, is the best instrument we have.
+My Ph.D. was devoted to making it usable on real systems.

 In dependability terms this is software fault injection, and fault injection does two jobs at once.